infor-design/enterprise-ng/projects/ids-enterprise-ng/src/lib/datagrid/README.md

 This component provides access from Angular to the SoHoXi `datagrid` control.

-This component searches for an element with the attribute `soho-datagrid` in the parent's DOM tree, initialising it with the Soho datagrid control.
+This component searches for an element with the attribute `soho-datagrid` in the parent's DOM tree, initializing it with the Soho datagrid control.
 The data is provided either by a component input or an implementation of the DataGridService interface, by specifying an implementation on the hosting component, i.e.